heyPrakash/Gain.Ai/README.md

-# GetFit
+# Gain

-This is a NextJS starter for GetFit, an AI-powered fitness application.
+This is a NextJS starter for Gain, an AI-powered fitness application.

 To get started, take a look at src/app/page.tsx.